 “It’s not you.
 We’ve been rocky for months.”

 “Well, I can’t wait to see you.”

 I give him my home numbers in Ames and Coral Gables.
 In for a penny, in for a pound.
 I worry that there is no one to confide in.
-Maybe I just like having a secret life.
+I just like having a secret life.

-Winston, Susan and Dad greet me as Jack and I walk into my house.
+Winston, Susan and Dad greet me as Jack and I walk into the house.
 Susan has prepared a feast for dinner – just steak and potatoes with Creme Brule for dessert.
 She sets out a place for Jace, who expertly cracks the glaze on everyone’s dessert.